Skip to main content

 The latest EU regulation changes on liquid smoke flavourings has, and continues to have a significant impact on the food industry, prompting manufacturers to rethink their ingredient choices for smoked flavour profiles.

-These changes, rooted in EFSA’s scientific findings about potential health risks, reflect a growing emphasis on consumer safety in food production.
-As a result, companies are exploring various alternatives to maintain the beloved smoky taste in their products while complying with new regulations.
+These changes, rooted in EFSA’s scientific findings about potential health risks, reflect the need for continuous evaluation of ingredients with regard to consumer safety in food production.
+As a result of these changes, companies are exploring various alternatives to maintain the beloved smoky taste in their products while complying with new regulations.

 Do you need an alternative to smoke flavouring which complies with the latest EU legislation?
 Contact us at Kanegrade to talk further.